hydal/hubot-github/README.md

 `Please don't install this yet, it's still a work in progress, and this package is not on NPM yet.`

-Give Hubot the ability to take control of you're Github Organization
+Give Hubot the ability to take control of Github

 Please contribute, espically on things like: